 Full day of birding and exploring in and around Cockscomb one of the world’s premiere jaguar preserves.
 The preserve is located in the shadows of the Maya mountains (an elevation of 300 feet to 3675).
 The Cockscomb Preserve was established in 1984 to protect the areas jaguars.
 The reserve has Belize’s best-maintained system of jungle and mountain trails, and they are alive with endangered flora and fauna.
 Many of Belize’s mammals and birds can also be found in this area and it has been called a bird watchers paradise with 290 species recorded here, Scarlet macaw, Montezuma Orependola, Great Curassow, Agami heron, Keel-billed toucan and King vulture.

-Depart for the Macal district of Western Belize for 4 nights.
+Depart for the Macal district of Western Belize for 3 nights.
 A stop will be made at an inland sinkhole names the Blue Hole National Park.
 Time for swimming, lunch and exploration of the trails.
-On arrival at Duplooys, an orientation around the grounds, a great area for bird watching.
-Our group will stay in the Belize River House which has 7 private twin rooms and 6 bathrooms.
-Duplooys Jungle Lodge is nestled on the banks of the Macal River, and situated on 100 acres of lush tropical forest which features Belize Botanic Gardens, several miles of well-maintained trails and a sandy beach, perfect for sunbathing, swimming and launching your canoe or tube.
+On arrival at our jungle lodge, an orientation around the grounds, a great area for bird watching.
+Accommodation at Duplooys or Chaa Creek or similar lodge nestled on the banks of the Macal River, and situated on extensive acres of lush tropical forest.
+Our chosen lodges feature several miles of well-maintained trails and a sandy beach, perfect for sunbathing, swimming and launching your canoe or tube.

 Day 4 Macal River/Medicine Trail (B,L,D)